Bioconductor/bioc2u/README.md

 curl https://raw.githubusercontent.com/Bioconductor/bioc2u/devel/apt_setup.sh | sudo bash
 ```
 After the initial setup, you may use `apt` or `install.packages()` freely.
 Installing packages through `apt` can be done in any shell session, by using the
-`r-bioc-` prefix and the all-lowercase name of the package, eg `apt install -y r-bioc-biocmanager`.
+`r-bioc-` prefix and the all-lowercase name of the package, eg `apt install -y r-bioc-genomicranges`.
 You may alternatively continue to use R traditionally.

 By default, the `r-core-base` installation (provided by the r2u project), uses the [`bspm`](https://cran.r-project.org/web/packages/bspm/index.html) package to enable the usage of the package manager
 when installing packages from within R via `install.packages()` or `BiocManager::install()`.
 You may thus continue to use R as you would outside of this